SteamWorld Quest Announced as a Timed Exclusive For Nintendo Switch

 Other games of note seen throughout the presentation were Wargroove, Double Kick Heroes, When Ski Lifts Go Wrong, Forager, Goat Simulator, Inmost, Unruly Heroes, and CrossCode.
 Phew, that's a lot of indie games!
 Image & Form, meanwhile, seem to be trucking along just as fast as Nintendo is.
 Their SteamWorld series has seen a consistent and steady release cycle ever since its debut with SteamWorld Tower Defense in 2010 on the DSi.
 Therefore, the developer has always had a really solid relationship with Nintendo, and that looks to only be continuing with SteamWorld Quest.
 As revealed in the announcement, Quest will have the honor of being a timed exclusive release on Nintendo Switch before it makes its way to other platforms.
 If you want to play SteamWorld Quest as early as possible, the Switch is the place to do it.
 The other SteamWorld games (outside of Tower Defense) were made available on pretty much every modern platform imaginable, and once the timed exclusivity ends, it's likely this will be the case for Quest too.

 As for when we can actually expect SteamWorld Quest to release, that's still unknown for now.
 Image & Form is sticking with a 2019 release window for the time being, so they'll update us all once they have something more concrete.
-The list of other platforms haven't been outright confirmed yet either, outside of the timed-exclusive Switch launch.
-The game has an official website if you'd like to read more about it.
+The list of other platforms hasn't been outright confirmed yet either, outside of the timed-exclusive Switch launch.
 The Nintendo Indie Highlights presentation can be viewed down below; it clocks in at just under seventeen minutes, and it's a good look at how the indie space on Switch continues to grow to gargantuan proportions.
 If you want to get straight to the SteamWorld Quest segment and see what I've been telling you about, skip to 12:42 in the video to see that.
 Best of luck to all the indie developers mentioned throughout the presentation, and congratulations to them as well!
 It's a good time to celebrate the work of smaller teams.